 Look: 82,000 NEW malware threats are being released every single day, and HALF of the cyberattacks occurring are aimed at small businesses.
-You don't hear about most of these because the news wants to report on BIG breaches OR it's kept quiet by the company for fear of attracting bad PR, lawsuits, and data-breach fines, and also out of sheer embarrassment.
-But make no mistake - small, "average" businesses are being compromised daily, and clinging to the smug ignorance of, "That won't happen to me" is an absolute surefire way to leave yourself wide open to these attacks.
+You just don't hear about it because the news wants to report on BIG breaches OR it's kept quiet by the company for fear of attracting bad PR, lawsuits, and data-breach fines, and also out of sheer embarrassment.
+But make no mistake - small, "average" businesses are being compromised daily, and clinging to the smug ignorance of "That won't happen to me" is an absolute surefire way to leave yourself wide open to these attacks.

-In fact, the National Cyber Security Alliance reports that one in five small businesses have been victims of cybercrime in the last year - and that number includes only the ones that were reported.
-Most small businesses are too embarrassed or afraid to report breaches, so it's safe to assume that number is much, much higher.
+In fact, Fintech News reports that in 2020, there was a cyberattack every 39 seconds, with small businesses accounting for 43% of breach victims.
+Most small businesses are too embarrassed or afraid to report breaches, so it's safe to assume that percentage is much higher.